-Private financing, through loans and business contracts, can also unlock millions of dollars for electric vehicle capital investment.
+Private financing, through loans and business contracts, can also unlock millions of dollars for capital investments.
 Unlike grants and rebates, loans and business agreements provide upfront funding with the promise of a future income stream.
 For loans, this revenue comes from interest payments over time.
 Some examples of private financing include: